 Messy Excel in.

-Built for logistics consultants.
+Built for logistics analysis.

 The first days of every engagement go to fighting data, not finding insights.